 A final option you have in working with influencers is forming a kind of partnership.
-In some cases, this will manifest as a co-authorship, and in others it will merely be an exchange of favors, but either way you’ll be working directly with an influencer on material that promotes both of your content (or gives you both content that you can then produce).
+In some cases, this will manifest as a co-authorship, and in others it will merely be an exchange of favors, but either way you’ll be working directly with an influencer on material that promotes both of your content (or gives you both content marketing strategy that you can then produce).

-There are two huge upsides to this method of influencer marketing for content support.
-First, it automatically gives you new content with a promotion system already in place.
+There are two huge upsides to this method of influencer marketing for content marketing.
+First, it automatically gives you knew content with a promotion system already in place.
 Who doesn’t want that?
 Second, this method of work naturally lends itself to ongoing partnerships and relationships.
 With it in place, you’ll be able to get at least one influencer in your corner and work with them on a number of projects in the future.

 Another way to maximize the performance of your content is by building links—both external links pointing back to your domain and internal links in your own blogs cross-referencing your other posts.
-The former is designed to increase your content’s organic search rankings, sending more traffic their way.
+The former is designed to increase your content’s organic search rankings, sending more blog traffic their way.
 The latter is designed to keep your visitors on your site longer, while directing them to your best-performing content (not to mention further improving your on-site SEO).